JonhnataLima/git_demo/README.md

 1. I know how to push modifications to GitHub

-2. Start a review of major git commands and practicing English.
+2. Start a review of major git commands and practicing English

-fiz instalação do wakatime para pegar atividades quando usar o terminal...
+3. Criar um novo diretório remoto no GitHub